A Unified, Scalable Framework for Neural Population Decoding

 NeurIPS, Dec 2023.

-Mehdi Azabou - ML PhD Student @ Georgia Tech
+Mehdi Azabou - ML PhD Candidate @ Georgia Tech

 My areas of interest are Representation Learning, Data-Centric AI, and Computational Neuroscience.
 I am actively working on developing methods for self-supervised representation learning for time-series and graphs.